sfigg/commercialization-public/manufacture/desktop/push-button-reset-overview.md

 In Windows 10, version 1809, Push-button reset has been updated to include the following change:

-- **Auto-apply folders** make Push-button reset customization easier to configure.
+- **Auto-apply folders** make Push-button reset customization easier.
 Placing customizations and their related asset files in predetermined folders ensures they are restored when a device is reset.
-This method of configuring Push-button reset features can be used instead of the legacy method that used custom scripts and extensibility points.
+This method of configuring Push-button reset can be used instead of the legacy method that used custom scripts and extensibility points.
 - **Preinstalled apps get restored to an updated state.** If a preinstalled app has been updated after installation, it will be restored in its updated state.

 Previous versions of Windows 10 provided the following improvements to push-button reset: